 - How does opening your product or experiencing your services make your customers feel?

 Some Inspiration and Quick Book Review to Entice You to Get and Read it!

-Quick Summary: This book is all about how you can create a stellar brand and not be a commodity in whatever business you are in.
+Quick Summary: This book is about how you can create a stellar brand and not be a commodity in whatever business you are in.
 She brilliantly walks you through many examples of how to create your brand story.
 Plus, she gives you questions at the end of each chapter to help you develop your own winning brand story.

 WHO Ought to Read this Book: If you have a business, want to make a bigger impact, more money, and touch more people, you gotta get this book!
 Especially if you’re passionate about what you do and bring incredible value to your clients/customers.
 She shows you exactly how to create a memorable brand story.

 Why Read this Book?
 Out of all the books I’ve read on this subject, she’s given me the best action steps to take and examples to help me create a better story.
 Creating a brand story is not some huge thing only a fancy media agency can do for you.
 This is something ANYONE in business can sit down and create.
 Just read this book!

 A Couple of Things You Will Discover: This book isn’t just about creating a brand story.
-This is about getting to your truth about WHY you’re in business.
+This is about getting to the truth about WHY you’re in business.
 It’s also about what your purpose is and why your business exists.
-She also touches on what your vision, values, people, tagline, content, copy, design, products and services all have to do with creating your memorable brand.
+She also touches on what your vision, values, people, tagline, content, copy, design, products, and services all have to do with creating your memorable brand.

 Inspiring Book Quotes: